AegisZoom/EV-Excel-Dashboard/README.md

 ## Data Cleaning

 All data preprocessing, transformation, and feature changes are recorded in *Cleaning Log.xlsx*.
-Processes ranged from simple checks like missing values, duplicates, and sanity checks, to multivariate scatter plot analysis.
+Processes ranged from simple checks of missing values, duplicates, and sanity checks, to pivot table generation and multivariate scatter plot analysis.
 An example of a multivariate scatter plot is shown below to illustrate checks for multivariate location anomalies.

 ![CountyScatter](https://github.com/AegisZoom/Electric-Vehicles-US/blob/main/CountyScatter.PNG)

-*Note: If I were using Python or R, then checks for multivariate outliers between counties and locations would be as simple as checking if each point resides in the geographic polygon of their specified states.
-Unfortunately, this cannot be done in Excel, so this manual approach was used.
+***Note**: If Python or R was used for this project instead, then checks for multivariate outliers between counties and locations would be as simple as checking if each point resides in the geographic polygon of their corresponding county.
+Unfortunately, this cannot be done in Excel, so this manual approach was used.*

 ## The Final Dashboard